ldiebold/vue-chartjs/docs/guide/README.md

 The `options` object is not reactive right now.
 So if you dynamically change the chart options, they will not be recognized by the mixin.

-If you are using the mixin you need to pass in your options as a prop names `options`.
+If you are using the mixin you need to pass in your options as a prop named `options`.
 This is important because the mixin will call chart.js `update()` method or destroy and render a new chart.
 If the mixin renders a new chart it calls `this.renderChart(this.chartData, this.options)`.

 But if you pass in your options directly in your `mounted()` hook, they get lost.